ZeFish/Standard/content/cheat-sheet.md

 ---
 layout: base.njk
-title: Standard Framework Cheat Sheet
+title: Cheat Sheet
 description: The essential commands you'll use every day and always forget
 permalink: /cheat-sheet/
 ---

-# Standard Framework Cheat Sheet
+# Cheat Sheet

 The **20% of commands you'll use 80% of the time**.
 Copy-paste ready.